-2.5.3.
-Plagiarism
+2.5.3 Plagiarism

 Career Episodes must be based on work conducted personally by you and must be written entirely in your own words.
-Presenting work conducted by others as your own and/or using other people's words (templates, Career Episodes, online sources etc.) is considered plagiarism and is a violation of Engineers Australia's code of ethics.
-This carries significant penalties including the rejection of the application, imposition of a 12-month ban and/or reporting of your details to the Department of Home Affairs for further investigation and action.
+Presenting work conducted by others as your own and/or using other people's words (templates, Career Episodes, online sources, etc.) is considered as plagiarism and is a violation of Engineers Australia's Code of Ethics.
+This carries significant penalties including the rejection of the application, imposition of a 12, 24 or 36-month ban and/or reporting of your details to the Department of Home Affairs for further investigation and action.